 Pergola Magazine

-MFA students will help develop Hood's brand new online literary magazine, Pergola, launching in spring 2025!
+MFA students will help develop Hood's brand new online literary magazine, Pergola, launching in spring 2025 and featuring original work!

 Hood College’s low-residency MFA in creative writing immerses students in the rhythms of the writing life, while providing them with a solid foundation in literary craft, criticism and publishing.